MaurycyLiebner/MaurycyLiebner.github.io/docs/xevSpecification.md

 <h1 align="center">Xev File Format Specification</h1>

-Xev is a XML-based format similar to ora and kra.<\br>
+Xev is a XML-based format similar to ora and kra.<br/>
 It is meant to be a more open replacement for enve binary ev format.

 ## File Layout Specification